KeyboardKit/website/pages/pro.md

 description: Unlock features that take your keyboard to the next level
 ---

-KeyboardKit Pro unlocks [pro features](#features) like autocomplete, fully localized keyboards & services for all [languages](/locales), autocomplete, an emoji keyboard, AI features, themes, dictation, and [much more](#features).
+KeyboardKit Pro unlocks [pro features](#features) like autocomplete, fully localized keyboards & services for all [languages](/locales), autocomplete, an emoji keyboard, AI features, themes, dictation, [and more](#features).

 <a name="pricing" />

 ## Pricing

 The tiers below are aimed at indies and small businesses.
-[Reach out for a custom plan](mailto:{{site.email}}?subject=KeyboardKit%20Pro%20License) if you're an enterprise, have $10M+ in annual company revenue, or if your app has $1M+ in annual revenue.
+[Reach out](mailto:{{site.email}}?subject=KeyboardKit%20Pro%20License) for a custom plan if you're an enterprise, have $10M+ in annual company revenue, or if your app has $1M+ in annual revenue.

 &nbsp;